Our staff of experts here at DeerHuntingGuide.net put the 12 meat grinders to the test in order to find the best meat grinder for deer and wild game.

-- Not as efficient as the other best meat grinders for deer.
+- Not as efficient as the other top picks.

 Hunters looking to save money should avoid getting a whole electric deer meat grinder and go straight to purchasing this stand mixer attachment.
 Despite its limitations, it’s a good size for grinding a few pounds of deer and elk meat at a time.

-While an electric grinder is more convenient, using a manual deer meat grinder saves electricity.
+While an electric grinder is more convenient, using a hand grinder saves electricity.
 Manual grinders also allow you more control over speed and power.
-The LEM Products Stainless Steel Clamp-on Meat Grinder makes grinding meat by hand effortless.
+The LEM Products Clamp-on Meat Grinder makes grinding meat by hand effortless.

-Heavy-duty construction gives this manual meat grinder excellent durability when grinding frozen venison.
+Heavy-duty construction gives this hand grinder excellent durability when grinding frozen venison.
 The hand crank mechanism turns smoothly and stands up to consistent use.
 A clamp allows you to attach it to your table or counter like a vise to stay upright.